JTohall/Pands-Problem-Sheet22/README.md

 <br/>

 I start the programme by asking the user to input a positive integer, using the int() function to convert the given value into an integer.
 I used the while loop, so a number is continiously returned until the value is 1, using the command ```"While number !:1"```.
 In accordance with Collatz Conjecture, if the number is positive, it will be divided by two.
 I used an 'If' statement and entered the command of ```'If number %2==0: number=number//2```.
 If a number in the sequence or the number inputted by the user is an odd number, it will be multiplied by three and add one.
 Therefore I used the following 'Elif' statement ```elif number %2==1: number=3*number+1```, which will execute the conjecture.
-Both If anf Elif statements are followed by the print command ```print(number, end =' ')``` so the output of the sequence of numbers will be printed on the same line.
-I didn't add any commas between the numbers as I didn't think it was neccessary, and it was also not used in the example print out from Andrew.
+Both If and Elif statements are followed by the print command ```print(number, end =' ')``` so the output of the sequence of numbers will be printed on the same line.
+I didn't add any commas between the numbers as I didn't think it was neccessary.
 If for example the input number was 10, the programme output would look like: ```5 16 8 4 2 1```.

 <br/>